dmaximyuk/lottie-converter/README.md

 - **GitHub**: https://github.com/dmaximyuk

 ## 📄 License
-This template is publicly available for any use.
-Feel free to use, modify, and share it!
+We are for openness and accessibility.
+You can rewrite and modify as you like.
+Feel free to do it.
+I will also be glad if you share it with others!

 > Give ZLottie a try today and experience the benefits of smarter compression for your Lottie animations!